jrmy-dev/esx_micdisplay/README.md

 ensure esx_micdisplay
 ```

-- If you want to `change` the microhpone image displayed:
+- If you want to `change` the microphone image displayed:
   - Go to `img` folder and change `mic.png` to your liking
 - Enjoy!